sirius-valley/twitter-frontend-challenge/README.md

 ## Challenges

+### Integration with your own Backend

+If you check HttpRequestService, you will see that the url of the Backend is `process.env.REACT_APP_API_URL`.

+Make the App point to your backend url (typically http://localhost:8080)

+**Did you think this was that easy?**

+You will probably have some errors in the app due to your Backend not returning exactly what the Frontend expects.

+As we advance, be prepared to solve these errors as they appear.

 ### Protected Routes

 The objective of this feature is to add logic to protect certain routes that require an authenticated user to function.
 The following routes should be accessible to authenticated users: